intel/pepc/misc/code-style.md

                                     Generator[tuple[int, dict[str, FeatureValueType]], None, None]:
 ```

 The `(` is at column 29, so all parameters start at column 30.
+One parameter per line.

-**Note:** Even if all parameters fit on a single line, if the return type annotation is long,
+Note: Even if all parameters fit on a single line, if the return type annotation is long,
-it's better to break the signature into multiple lines and align the parameters vertically.
+it's better to break the signature into multiple lines and align the parameters vertically, with
+one parameter per line.

 **Example 3:**